How to Hire a Nail Technician in 6 Steps

 Step 4: Conduct Interviews

-- Are your licenses up to date?
+- Which licenses do you have, and are they up to date?

 - What do you look for when recommending nail treatments or enhancements for customers?